lalithmanokar/cloud-sf-extension-cap-sample/README.md

 ![solution diagram](./documentation/images/SolutionDiagram.PNG)

-The Run Smooth application is developed using [SAP Cloud Application programming Model (CAP)](https://cap.cloud.sap/docs/) and runs on Cloud Foundry Environment.
-It consumes platform services like Enterprise Messaging, HANA and Connectivity.
+The Run Smooth application is developed using [SAP Cloud Application programming Model (CAP)](https://cap.cloud.sap/docs/) and runs and runs on the SAP Cloud Platform Cloud Foundry Environment.
+It consumes platform services like Enterprise Messaging, SAP HANA and Connectivity.
 The events generated in SuccessFactors are inserted into the Enterprise messaging queue.
 The application running in Cloud Foundry polls the queue for these messages and inserts them into the HANA database.
 The run smooth application also makes calls to SF oData APIs to get SF data.

 ## Requirements
 * [Node js](https://nodejs.org/en/download/)
 * SuccessFactors test or demo instance.
->Note: Please do not try this application on a productive instance.
+>Note: Please do not try running this application against  a Successfactors productive instance as it involves triggering a Termination Event from Successfactors.
 * [Cloud Foundry Command Line Interface (CLI)](https://github.com/cloudfoundry/cli#downloads)
 * SAP Cloud Platform account with [Enterprise Messaging](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
 The 'default' plan for Enterprise Messaging service is required.
 * To build the multi target application, we need the [Cloud MTA Build tool](https://sap.github.io/cloud-mta-build-tool/), download the tool from [here](https://sap.github.io/cloud-mta-build-tool/download/)